-Tantric sex involves aspects of meditation, yoga and mindfulness and often requires a great deal of restraint — all in the service of elevating sex to an exercise of the soul as well as the body.
+Tantric sex involves aspects of meditation, yoga, and mindfulness and often requires a great deal of restraint — all in the service of elevating sex to an exercise of the soul as well as the body.

-1. Introduction To Tantra
+1. Introduction To Tantra — Buddhism in the bedroom

-Lama Thubten Yeshe's authoritative text explains the spiritual foundation of tantric practice, making complex Buddhist theories on desire, purity and happiness accessible and inviting.
-He provides a history of the practice, which has its beginnings some 2,500 years ago, and explains the ways in which tantra is seen as both a transformation of human desire and a direct route to enlightenment.
+Lama Thubten Yeshe's authoritative text explains the spiritual foundation of tantric practice, making complex Buddhist theories on desire, purity, and happiness accessible and inviting.
+He provides a history of the practice, including its links to Kama Sutra, which has its beginnings some 2,500 years ago and explains the ways in which tantra is seen as both a transformation of human desire and a direct route to enlightenment.

-2. 28 Days To Ecstasy For Couples
+2. 28 Days To Ecstasy For Couples — a basic primer

-If you're new to the spiritual path or you're just looking to try something different in the bedroom, 28 Days To Ecstasy For Couples, by Pala Copeland and Al Link, lays out a beginner’s course to mastering tantric techniques.
+If you're new to the spiritual path or you're just looking to try something different in the bedroom, 28 Days To Ecstasy For Couples by Pala Copeland and Al Link lays out a beginner’s course to mastering tantric techniques.
 Taking into account the realities of daily life, the authors boil down the practice — which is infamously time-consuming — to four weeks’ worth of 20-minute sessions.
-The exercises retain the spirit of tantric practice while aiming to cultivate greater intimacy and consciousnesses in the bedroom.
+The exercises retain the spirit of tantric practice while aiming to cultivate greater intimacy and consciousness in the bedroom.

-For the Fifty Shades lovers
+3. Urban Tantra — for the Fifty Shades lovers

 Introductory chapters teach readers to breathe properly, identify their chakras and cultivate resistance — an essential component to successful tantric practice.
-She devotes later chapters to "solo tantra" and expert orgasms (such as "the firebreath" or "the clench and hold"), as well massage techniques.
+She devotes later chapters to "solo tantra" and expert orgasms (such as "the fire breath" or "the clench and hold"), as well massage techniques.
 Wannabe Anastasias will be pleased to find a section on tantric BDSM.